Structural design of a concrete bridge diaphragm (EN)

 In the table in the middle, all the detailed results can be found.
 In the first tab Summary, you can immediately see the governing ULS and SLS check together with maximum utilization for the particular entity.

 In this example, the governing ULS check is Strength of reinforcement.

-In the main window, there is the colored model of the diaphragm with the utilizations of the concrete and rebars.
+In the main window, there is a colored model of the diaphragm with the utilization of concrete and rebars.
 You can notice that the critical spots with maximum percentage utilizations are marked here.

 The figure located above the detailed checks shows only the results for the current entity of the model.